-This richly illustrated book provides an anthology and summation of the work of one of the world's leading historians of Chinese painting and calligraphy.
+This richly illustrated book provides an anthology and summation of the work of one of the world’s leading historians of Chinese painting and calligraphy.
 Wen Fong helped create the field of East Asian art history during a distinguished five-decade career at Princeton University and the Metropolitan Museum of Art.
-Few if any other writers in English have such a broad knowledge of the history and practice of calligraphy and Chinese painting.
+Few if any writers in English have such a broad knowledge of the history and practice of Chinese painting and calligraphy.
 In this collection of some of his most recent essays, Fong gives a sweeping tour through the history of Chinese painting and calligraphy as he offers new and revised views on a broad range of important subjects.

 Throughout the book, Fong skillfully combines close analysis and detailed contextualization of individual works to reveal how the study of Chinese painting and calligraphy yields deep insights about Chinese culture and history.

 Wen C. Fong is professor emeritus of Chinese art history at Princeton University, where he taught from 1954 to 1999, established the country’s first PhD program in Chinese and Japanese art and archaeology, and served for many years as faculty curator of Asian art at the Princeton University Art Museum.
 He also served as consultative chairman of the Department of Asian Art at the Metropolitan Museum of Art for three decades before retiring in 2000.
 His many books include Images of the Mind, Beyond Representation, and Possessing the Past.

 Publications of the Department of Art and Archaeology, Princeton University